homekube/homekube/cert-manager.md

 * Provision of a wildcard certificate for homekube.org and all of its subdomains
 * Automated certificate renewal

-Cert-Manager Kubernetes provides an integrated open source solution that does this (and much).
+Cert-Manager Kubernetes provides an integrated open source solution that does this (and much more).
 The common term for the method we use is **ACME/DNS01** provider where ACME stands for **'Automated Certificate Management Environment** and
 **DNS01** is the method by which LetsEncrypt validates ownership of a requested validation for a wildcard domain.
 [![](images/ico/book_16.png) Read more about Letsencrypt challenges and the DN01 challenge type](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge)